kenko-l/100-days-of-python/Project-5/README.md

-The same project as project-4 but the code is object oriented.
+The same project as Project-4 but the code is Object Oriented.

 A simple program simulating a coffee machine that offers users a choice of drinks: espresso, latte, and cappuccino.
 The coffee machine keeps track of its resources and transactions, and it can be managed by users via a set of commands.